tdelphi1981/LumiX/docs/source/user-guide/utils/index.rst

 Introduction
 ------------

-The utils module provides three categories of utilities to enhance your LumiX experience:
+The utils module provides four categories of utilities to enhance your LumiX experience:

 1. **Logging**: Enhanced logging specifically designed for optimization models
 2. **ORM Integration**: Type-safe integration with database ORMs
 3. **Rational Conversion**: Float-to-rational conversion for integer-only solvers
+4. **Model Copying**: ORM-safe model copying for what-if and scenario analysis

 These utilities are designed to integrate seamlessly with the core LumiX functionality while remaining optional - you can use whichever components fit your workflow.